Skip to main navigation

 Treatment Overview

-Transcranial magnetic stimulation (TMS) is a treatment that sends quick magnetic pulses into an area of the brain.
-It's used to treat certain health conditions.
-These include depression, obsessive compulsive disorder (OCD), and anxiety disorders.
+Transcranial magnetic stimulation (TMS) is a treatment that sends quick magnetic pulses into the brain.
+It's used to treat certain conditions, like depression.
+It may be used to treat obsessive compulsive disorder (OCD) and anxiety.
+But it doesn't work for everyone.
 Experts don't know exactly how TMS helps relieve symptoms.
-But it seems to work by changing brain activity.
+It may work by changing brain activity.

 You will be in a doctor's office or hospital for the treatment.
 You'll be awake and will sit in a chair.
 The TMS device makes loud clicking sounds, so you will get earplugs to protect your hearing.